Yohanan ben Zakkai: Life

+The Talmud notes that he was one of 80 students of Hillel and Shammai, the greatest of whom was Yonatan Ben Uziel.
+He showed incredible devotion to Torah study, and the Talmud reports that he never engaged in idle chatter nor walked even 4 cubits without engaging in Torah study.
+The Talmud notes the thoroughness of his study, encompassing all aspects of Torah, including all practical, analytical, and esoteric aspects.

-The Talmud reports that, in the mid-first century, he was particularly active in opposing the Sadducees' interpretations of Jewish law, and produced counter-arguments to the Sadducees' objection to the Pharisees.
-So dedicated was he to opposing the Sadducee view of Jewish law, that he prevented the Jewish high priest, who was a Sadducee, from following the Sadducee interpretation of the Red Heifer ritual.
+The Talmud reports that, in the mid-first century, he was particularly active in opposing the interpretations of Jewish law (Halakha) by the Sadducees and produced counter-arguments to their objections to the interpretations of the Pharisees.
+So dedicated was he to opposing the Sadducean view of Jewish law that he prevented the Jewish high priest of his time, a Sadducee, from following the Sadducaic interpretation of the Red Heifer ritual.

-His home, at this time, was in Arav, a village in the Galilee, where he spent eighteen years.
-However, although living among them, he found the attitude of Galileans to be objectionable, allegedly exclaiming that they hated the Torah and would therefore "fall into the hands of robbers."
+His home at this time was in Arraba, a village in the Galilee, where he spent eighteen years.
+Although living among them, he found the attitude of Galileans to be objectionable, allegedly exclaiming that they hated the Torah and would therefore "fall into the hands of robbers."
 During the outbreak of hostilities, he settled in Jerusalem.

+Escape from Jerusalem (Gittin 56a)

-During the siege of Jerusalem in the First Jewish–Roman War, he argued in favour of peace; according to the Talmud, when he found the anger of the besieged populace to be intolerable, he arranged a secret escape from the city inside a coffin, so that he could negotiate with Vespasian (who, at this time, was still just a military commander).
-Yochanan correctly predicted that Vespasian would become Emperor, and that the temple would soon be destroyed; in return, Vespasian granted Yochanan three wishes: the salvation of Yavne and its sages, the descendants of Rabban Gamliel, who was of the Davidic dynasty, and a physician to treat Rabbi Tzadok, who had fasted for 40 years to stave off the destruction of Jerusalem.
+During the siege of Jerusalem in 70 CE in the First Jewish–Roman War, he argued in favour of peace: according to the Talmud (Gittin 56a), when he found the anger of the besieged populace to be intolerable, he arranged a secret escape from the city inside a coffin—helped by his nephew and Zealot leader Ben Batiach—so he could negotiate with Vespasian (who, at this time, was still just a military commander).
+Ben Zakkai correctly predicted that Vespasian would become Emperor and that the Temple would soon be destroyed.
+In return, Vespasian granted Yochanan three wishes: the salvation of Yavne and its sages and the descendants of Rabban Gamliel, who was of the Davidic line, and a physician to treat Rabbi Zadok, who had fasted for 40 years to stave off the destruction of Jerusalem.